Shaf2665/AETHER_PANEL/README.md

 The setup wizard will:
 - ✅ Check all prerequisites (Docker, Docker Compose)
-- ✅ Automatically install missing prerequisites if needed
+- ✅ Automatically install missing prerequisites if needed (Docker and Docker Compose)
+- ⚠️ **Note**: Git must be installed manually before running the setup script (see Prerequisites above)
 - ✅ Auto-detect your VPS IP address
 - ✅ Guide you through configuration step-by-step
 - ✅ Support subdomain setup with Cloudflare DNS instructions